MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 > [!NOTE]
 > Most organizations will use this command as part of a batch file, script, or other process that automates the deployment.
 In those cases, you can run the script under elevated permissions, so the users will not need to have admin privileges on their computers.

 After running the command, the Office installation should start immediately.
 If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
-You can also troubleshoot issues by reviewing the log file in the %temp% and %windir%\temp directories.
+You can also troubleshoot issues by reviewing the log file in the %temp% folder.

 After Office has deployed to the pilot group, test Office in your environment, particularly with your hardware and device drivers.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).